 If this Horse Soldier Barrel Strength is indeed 8 years old, it could use more depth of maturity for its age.
 The paint thinner aspect is an unfortunate constant from the nose on through to the finish.
-But the way the pallet unfolds in quick yet distinct waves is striking.
+But the way the palate unfolds in quick yet distinct waves is striking.
 This bottle is the most unlike the other three bourbons I tasted tonight.
 It’s that paint thinner aspect, the sheer range of contrasting flavors, and particularly how those flavors arrive individually in such rapid succession.

 The paint thinner note is, to my shock, not entirely displeasing in this instance.
 I’ve had other bourbons featuring variations of this flavor that were ultimately too off-putting for me—e.g. MB Roland Dark Fired Barrel Proof, Sagamore Double Oaked Rye, a Wyoming Whiskey Barrel Strength SiB (also 20% wheat), all of which I eventually gave away.
 The higher proofs might factor in to all this, though the Sagamore Double Oaked Rye is only 96.6 proof, so, perhaps proof isn’t the deciding factor.
 Nor can the key factor be wheat, since the Sagamore is a rye…

 The Horse Soldier Barrel Strength very much reminds me of the above noted Wyoming Whiskey SiB, which was picked by K&L back in 2017.
 I immediately recognized the similarity, even two years on.
 That Wyoming bottle was similarly proofed at 113.8, also a rollercoaster, which in that case eventually crashed for me.
-Looking back at my notes on it, I also wrote “Woah!” in response to the pallet, noting further: “What is that?
+Looking back at my notes on it, I also wrote “Woah!” in response to the palate, noting further: “What is that?
 Sweet cedar, vanilla, a hint of something buttery-varnish…”

 As I said, I finally gave that bottle away.
 It actually upset my stomach.
 This Horse Soldier has a similar paint / varnish aspect, though its far less off-putting.
 And my stomach is doing fine.
 Maybe I’ve gotten steelier since 2017?